Nickil21/nickil21.github.io/_posts/2020-04-04-the-risk-of-racial-bias-in-hate-speech-detection.md

 # How it Solves
 ---
+Empirically characterize the racial bias present in several widely used Twitter corpora annotated for toxic content, and quantify the propagation of this bias through models trained on them.
+They established strong associations between AAE markers (e.g., **"n*ggas"**, **"ass"**) and toxicity annotations, and show that models acquire and replicate this bias: in other corpora, tweets inferred to be in AAE and tweets from self-identifying African American users are more likely to be classified as offensive.

 It uses Dialect as a proxy for racial identity.
 African American English (AAE) dialect is used in the paper.
 Lexical detector by {% cite blodgett-etal-2016-demographic %} was used to infer the presence of AAE.
 To find out whether ML models are affected by racial bias in datasets, train/test classifiers on 2